jeff-matthews/jekyll-dev-docs/docs/guides/enable-email-receipts.md

 permalink: /guides/enable-email-receipts.html
 ---

-You can configure the Affinipay web application to automatically email you and/or your customers a [receipt](#sample-email-receipts) after processing a transaction (e.g., payment, refund, void).
+You can configure the {{site.data.variables.dashboard}} to automatically email you and/or your customers a [receipt](#sample-email-receipts) after processing a transaction (e.g., payment, refund, void).

 To enable email receipts:
 <ol>